 - First, they are, as a rule, far too sweet.
 If you look at the label, even on “healthy” granolas, the second, third, fourth, and even fifth ingredients are variants of sugar.
 I don’t care if you call it “brown rice syrup” or “pure cane syrup” or “coconut unicorn blossom nectar” – it’s all sugar.
 And lots of it.

 - Second, they aren’t all that fresh and taste kind of stale/cardboard-like.
 Even the organic non-gmo locally sourced yadda yadda yadda ones.
 And the clusters are sometimes teeth-breaking.
 Meh.

 So for a number of years I actually kind of avoided granola because I figured it wasn’t healthy for me and it didn’t taste all that great either.

-Enter homemade granola.
+Enter this homemade maple pecan granola.
 Last fall, Pinch of Yum published a recipe for a homemade pumpkin granola that looked to die for.
 I decided to try it and loved it.
 Then I made it a few times more, and tweaked some things like ingredients, ratios, and oven temperatures, and kept making it.
 For the sake of science, and all.
 Yeah.

-The thing about homemade granola is, YOU control exactly how much sugar (or in our case, pure maple syrup) goes in there.
+The thing about a homemade granola recipe is, YOU control exactly how much sugar (or in our case, pure maple syrup) goes in there.
 YOU control the salt level (in my case, on the salty side to interact beautifully with the sweet).
 YOU create the add-ins you want (and no weird stuff you don’t want).
 And YOU get to have your whole house (if you live in a one-bedroom apartment like me) smell like heaven while you’re baking it.